Wesztman/brain/README.md

 - [ ] Raise last pinky column, maybe as much as 7-8 mm.
 For easier access to both the keys and not only the top one.
 - [ ] Add back the fourth hole for tenting puck.
+- [ ] Rotate the diode for switch 17, it's reversed now which causes confusion.

 ## Part list (for both sides)